Resources

 Here are some of the commonly associated symptoms seen in people with Testicular Pain:

 1. Swelling: There can be swelling or lumps in the scrotal region on one or both sides.
 The swelling can be red, warm, and painful in case of an infection.
-The swelling may be soft (hydrocele) or hard (tumours) in consistency.
+The swelling may be soft (hydrocele) or complex (tumours) in consistency.

 4. Local bruising: This can be seen in some cases of injury to the testicular region.

-5. Fever: Fever is particularly seen when there are infectious causes, and is also a sign of the infection spreading.
+5. Fever: Fever is particularly seen when there are infectious causes and is also a sign of the infection spreading.

 1. Local injury

 One of the most common causes of TP is trauma or injury to the region.
 As the testes are present outside the abdominal cavity and are only covered by a thin sac, they are susceptible to blunt force trauma, even accidentally.
-It can occur during exercise, playing sports, driving etc.
+It can occur during exercise, playing sports, driving, etc.

 • Rest